thomasnordquist/MQTT-Explorer/Readme.tpl.md

 ## Version {{ version }}

-A MQTT Tool to get a quick overview of your MQTT topics and integrate new devices/services more efficiently.
+MQTT Explorer is a comprehensive MQTT Client that provides a structured overview of your MQTT topics and makes working with devices/services on your broker dead-simple.

+### Features

 - Visualize topics and topic activity
 - Delete retained topics
 - Search/filter topics
-- Delete topic recursively
+- Delete topics recursively
 - Publish topics
 - Plot numeric topics
-- Keep a history of each topic
+- Retain a history of each topic
+- ...

+The hierarchical view makes this tool so easy to use and differentiates the **MQTT Explorer** from other great MQTT clients like [MQTTLens](https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm), [MQTTBox](http://workswithweb.com/mqttbox.html) and [MQTT.fx](https://mqttfx.jensd.de/).
-**MQTT Explorer** strives to be THE MQTT swiss-army-knife.
-The perfect tool to integrate new services, IoT devices in your network.
+This MQTT Client strives to be a MQTT swiss-army-knife, the perfect tool to integrate new services and IoT devices on your network.
-The hierarchical view of your broker allows for a quick understanding what is going on.

 ## Download